What is the difference between a DSLR camera and a point-and-shoot camera?

 Member

-by tara , 6 months ago
+by tara , a year ago

 @ashly.swift